TheKidCoder/Gauze/README.md

 ![](http://cdn.flaticon.com/png/256/33311.png)
 # Gauze

-Translating filtering & sorting params to AR scopes can be teadious as doesn't belong in your controllers...
+Translating filtering & sorting params to AR scopes can be teadious and doesn't belong in your controllers...

 Enter **Gauze**

-Gauze allows you to build very simple service objectsm to be called from your controllers and passed the resource & params.
+Gauze allows you to build very simple service objects to be called from your controllers and passed the resource & params.

 Read on below to see how it works.